manuelmaiorano/movie_scraper/README.md

 that can navigated to show each movie decription.

 ## Installation
-Requires only requests_cache (an alternative to requests that caches), and beautifulsoup, create a virtual enviroment and pip install those dependencies.
+Requires only requests_cache (an alternative to requests that caches), beautifulsoup, and PIL.
+Create a virtual enviroment and pip install those dependencies.
 Write movie titles in a file called queries.txt and run main.py.